CarTarL/CyberBrokers-assets/README.md

 ## Repository
 - nfts - the image files for all 10,001 NFTs in various formats
 - layers - the individual unique SVG layers that are used to create the NFTs
-- data - CSV files of the metadata + information to tie all of these layers/images together
+- data - CSV and JSON versions of the metadata + information to tie all of these layers/images together
 - backgrounds - the SVG layers that are specifically backgrounds for the NFTs
 - icons - the SVG layers that are icons for each of the Talents
 - notes - documentation about the collection as a whole and any unique attributes